reductstore/reductstore/docs/http-api/entry-api.md

-+---
-description: Entry API provides methods to write, read and browse the data
----

 # Entry API

+**Entry API**

 {% swagger method="post" path=" " baseUrl="/api/v1/b/:bucket_name/:entry_name" summary="Write a record to an entry" %}
 {% swagger-description %}
 The storage creates an entry on the first write operation.
 The record should be placed in the body of the request.
 The body can also be empty.

+If authenticaion is enabled, the method needs a valid API token with write access to the bucket of the entry.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}